Bijoy Varghese

-Bijoy Varghese (born 14 March 2000) is an Indian professional footballer who plays as a centre back for Indian Super League club Kerala Blasters.
+Bijoy Varghese (born 14 March 2000) is an Indian professional footballer who plays as a defender for Indian Super League club Punjab.

 Club career

 Early life and youth career

 Bijoy was born in Pulluvila, a coastal village located in the Thirivananthapuram district, Kerala.
 Bijoy started playing football during his school days and was a member of his school football team.
 He initially played as a striker and later switched into central defensive position.
 At his 15, Bijoy joined Kovalam Football Club and played for their youth team.
 In 2018, he became part of the Kerala team who reached in the finals of the International School Championship, where he won the best defender of the tournament award.
 After his performance for the Kerala team, Bijoy was selected into the Indian team for Asian school Championship.
 He was later selected into the SAI football team that participated in the youth league held at Shillong.
 Bijoy was included in the final squad of Kerala team for the 2019–20 Santosh Trophy.
 However the tournament was cancelled due to COVID-19 pandemic in India.